microsoft/hlsl-specs/proposals/NNNN-uniformity-qualifiers.md

 ### Uniformity Requirements for Functions

-HLSL should introduce a new set of attributes for defining the control flow uniformity requirements of functions.
-These new attributes should take the form:
+This proposal introduces a new set of attributes for defining the control flow uniformity requirements of functions.
+These new attributes take the form:

 ```hlsl
 [[hlsl::required_uniform(group|simd|quad)]]